If you want it, Kerblam it!

 If you follow this standard (or you write proper configuration), you can use Kerblam! to do a bunch of things:

-• You can run pipelines written in make or arbitrary shell files in src/pipes/ as if you ran them from the root directory of your project by simply using kerblam run <pipe>;
+• You can run pipelines written in make or arbitrary shell files in src/workflows/ as if you ran them from the root directory of your project by simply using kerblam run <pipe>;

 • You can wrap your pipelines in docker containers by just writing new dockerfiles in src/dockerfiles, with essentially just the installation of the dependencies, letting Kerblam! take care of the rest;